Cifas Marker Removal Solicitor

 How are Cifas markers removed?

-Cifas marker removal involves some complex areas of law, and it can be challenging.
+Cifas marker removal can be a challenging thing to navigate.
 That’s why it’s so important to have an expert Cifas marker removal solicitor by your side.

-The first stage is typically obtaining the information about your marker from Cifas.
-Their report will tell you what has been alleged against you, and which financial institution alleges it.
-You and your solicitor can then challenge the financial institution directly, proving why the marker should be removed.
-Please note that simply stating that it has been unfairly filed is not enough – compelling legal arguments and evidence are required.
+The first step is getting the information about your marker from Cifas.
+Their report will tell you which financial institution has loaded the marker against you, and why.
+You and your solicitor can then challenge that financial institution directly, with an argument for why the marker should be removed.
+Please note that simply stating that it has been unfairly filed is not enough – you’ll be required to submit a compelling legal argument and evidence.

 From there, the financial institution will issue its final response.
-If they don’t agree to the marker’s removal, you can challenge Cifas directly.
+If they don’t agree to remove the marker, you can challenge Cifas directly.
 They must respond within 14 days.
 If they also refuse to remove it, a complaint can be made to the relevant ombudsman.
-If this again fails, you may be able to challenge the decision through a judicial review or injunction, in a small number of cases.
-However, the rules about where appeals can be considered are complicated and it is therefore important that your appeal is as strong as possible at the outset.
+If this again fails, a small number of cases may be able to challenge the decision through a judicial review or injunction.
+However, the rules about which appeals can be considered are complicated.
+Therefore, it’s important that your appeal is as strong as possible from the start.

-Contact a Cifas marker removal solicitor for advice today.
+Contact a Cifas marker removal solicitor today for advice about your specific situation.